It’s easy to travel into Belarus by air, rail or land, with direct routes from most European and CIS countries

 Most travellers to Belarus arrive by plane.
 The National Airport in Minsk is the major national airport for Belarus.
 It is a modern airport with facilities including banks, restaurants and shops.

-The national airline of Belarus is Belavia, which operates daily flights between many major European cities, including:
+The national airline of Belarus is Belavia, which operates daily flights to many destinations in Europe and around the world, including:

-The airport is about 30 km from the city centre.
+The airport is about 30km away from the city centre.
 Once you have cleared passport control you have a range of options to get to the centre of town:

 Belarus has excellent international rail links.
 You can take a train to Minsk from almost every major city in Europe and the CIS.